serokell/blog-posts/whats-that-typeclass-Foldable/article.md

 ### Strict `foldl'`

-Haskell uses lazy evaluations by default, and it can have a positive effect on performance in a lot of cases.
-Although, the laziness might also impact it negatively sometimes, and folding is exactly this case.
-Imagine that you want to sum up the elements in a really huge list.
-When using `foldl` or `foldr`, a value of an accumulator isn't evaluated on each step, so a [thunk](https://wiki.haskell.org/Thunk) is accumulated.
+Haskell uses lazy evaluation by default, and it can have a positive effect on performance in a lot of cases.
+But laziness might also impact it negatively sometimes, and folding is exactly this case.
+Imagine that you want to sum up the elements of a really huge list.
+When using `foldl` or `foldr`, the value of the accumulator isn't evaluated on each step, so a [thunk](https://wiki.haskell.org/Thunk) is accumulated.
 Considering `foldl`, in the first step the thunk is just ``z `f` x₁``, in the second — ``(z `f` x₁) `f` x₂``, that's not a big deal.
-But in the final step, an accumulator stores ``( ... (z `f` x₁) `f` x₂) `f` ...) `f` xₙ₋₁) `f` xₙ``.
+But in the final step, the accumulator stores ``( ... (z `f` x₁) `f` x₂) `f` ...) `f` xₙ₋₁) `f` xₙ``.
 If the list's length is above ~10^8, the thunk becomes too large to store it in a memory, and we get `** Exception: stack overflow`.
 However, that's not the reason to drop Haskell since we have `foldl'`!

 `foldl'` enforces [weak head normal form](https://wiki.haskell.org/Weak_head_normal_form) in each step, thus preventing a thunk from being accumulated.
 So `foldl'` is often a desirable way to reduce a container, especially when it's large, and you want a final strict result.

 Here are some "benchmarks" that may vary depending on a computer's characteristics.
-But they are illustrative enough to grasp the difference between the performance of strict and lazy fold.
+But they are illustrative enough to grasp the difference between the performance of a strict and a lazy fold.

 ```haskell
 -- set GHCi option to show time and memory consuming